DanielTantsyura/nexus/README.md

 - Tag-based categorization with comma-separated tags
 - Last viewed timestamp for tracking recent interactions
 - One-to-many relationship model that allows each user to have their own perspective

+### Authentication System

+The login system features a streamlined credential creation process:
+- Usernames are automatically generated from the user's first and last names
+- If a username already exists, a random number (1-100) is appended
+- This process repeats until a unique username is found
+- Simple API endpoint that handles credential creation transparently

 ### Natural Language Processing